Skip to content

 Environment variables

-Environment variables can be accessed via Deno.env or process.env.
+Environment variables can be accessed via Deno.env or process.env within any file in your val.

 • The “key” and “value” of each environment variable can be any string

-• Vals can’t set environment variables: Environment variables are set via the settings page.
+• Vals can’t set environment variables programmatically: Environment variables are only set via the settings page.
 Trying to update an environment variable, for example by using Deno.env.set, is a no-op.

 Deno.env